voucherifyio/sdk-ruby-openapi-based/docs/ClientSideApi.md

 Redeem Stackable Discounts (client-side)

-This method is accessible through public keys which you can use in client side requests coming from mobile and web browser applications. # How API returns calculated discounts and order amounts in the response In the table below, you can see the logic the API follows to calculate discounts and amounts:    📘 Rollbacks  You can't roll back a child redemption.
+This method is accessible through public keys which you can use in client side requests coming from mobile and web browser applications. # How API returns calculated discounts and order amounts in the response In the table below, you can see the logic the API follows to calculate discounts and amounts:    📘 Rollbacks  You cant roll back a child redemption.
 When you call rollback on a stacked redemption, all child redemptions will be rolled back.
 You need to refer to a parent redemption ID in your rollback request.

 ### Examples